 4. No room in the inn

 It is doubtful that Joseph and Mary were trying to book a room in an inn, when they were refused.
-The Greek word, ‘topos’, simply means place and most likely Joseph had approached members of his extended family for a room while in Bethlehem or maybe that days equivalent of a BNB.
-But because of the census, all the guests room were full (Luke 2:6-7).
+The Greek word, ‘topos’, simply means place and most likely Joseph had approached members of his extended family for a room while in Bethlehem or maybe those days equivalent of a BNB.
+But because of the census, all the guest rooms were full (Luke 2:6-7).

 And though it appears that Joseph and Mary ended up in a stable, because the word manger is definitely a feeding trough for livestock, this is probably not exactly what happened.